Gifts of money

 Donors of archival materials may consent to be recognized in various ways.
 For example, in the naming of the collection, in the finding aid, in exhibits, in promotional material, or in the description of a digitized collection.

-Acting Head/Archivist, Special Collections and Rare Books
+Head, Special Collections and Rare Books